thegeeklab/hugo-geekdoc/exampleSite/content/en/shortcodes/propertylist.md

 title: Properties
 ---

-The properties list shortcode creates a custom HTML description list that can be used to display properties or variables and general dependent information.
+The property list shortcode creates a custom HTML description list that can be used to display properties or variables and general dependent information.
 The shortcode requires a data file in `data/properties/`, e.g. `data/properties/demo.yaml`, where the filename must be passed to the `name` attribute of the property list shortcode.

 <!-- prettier-ignore-start -->
 ```tpl